On this page

 Key differentiators

-#- Unlike Skilled Migrant Category Resident Visa: The AEWV is a temporary work visa linked to a specific employer, whereas the Skilled Migrant Category Resident Visa is for permanent residency.
+#- Unlike Skilled Migrant Category Resident Visa: The AEWV is specifically for temporary work based on a job offer from an accredited employer, whereas the Skilled Migrant Category is for permanent residency.

 Why it matters